-When it comes to choosing a home generator the first decision that needs to be made is whether to purchase a portable or a fixed permanent home generator.
-Once that has been decided then there is the question as to the size and power of generator that will be needed.
+When choosing a home generator the first decision that needs to be made is whether to purchase a portable or a fixed permanent home generator.
+Once that has been decided, then there is the question of the size and power of the generator that will be needed.

-One other key decision that needs to be made is whether or not a more-expensive sine wave generator is necessary or can you make due with the cheaper variety – a square wave generator.
-Then last of all is the decision as to which type of fuel you will be using to run the generator.
+One other key decision that needs to be made is whether a more-expensive sine wave generator is necessary or can you make do with the cheaper variety – a square wave generator.
+Last of all is the decision as to which type of fuel you will use to run the generator.

 The Portable Generator Option

-If you go with a portable generator, just remember, it will have to be pulled out, connected, and manually started every time it is needed.
-Portable generators offer several fuel types; gas, diesel and propane, just to name a few.
+If you go with a portable generator, remember, it will have to be pulled out, connected, and manually started every time needed.
+Portable generators offer several fuel types; gas, diesel, and propane, to name a few.

 Fixed Generator Option

 This leaves us with the option of fixed or permanent home generators.
-These neat electricity generating devices come in all sizes and fuel models.
-They are more or less automatic; at least they come with the options of adding automation as and when needed.
-They can be connected to a gas outlet or large fuel tanks that can ensure they run for hours on end without any interruption.
+These neat electricity-generating devices come in all sizes and fuel models.
+They are more or less automatic; at least, they come with the option of adding automation as and when needed.
+They can be connected to a gas outlet or large fuel tanks that can ensure they run for hours without any interruption.

 Determine Your Electrical Load

-To calculate the total power your generator will need to provide one must get down to calculating the load.
-Each higher-end incandescent light bulb or florescent light consumes about 100 watts.
+To calculate the total power your generator will need to provide, one must get down to calculating the load.
+Each higher-end incandescent light bulb or fluorescent light consumes about 100 watts.
 Each fan consumes about 75 watts.
 The fridge will consume 500 watts, an air-conditioner 2000 watts, and a microwave 1500 watts.
 This will give you an idea of your electric load.

 Sine or Square Generator Wave?

-It is highly improbable that a small home fixed generator will not be able to handle your home load.
+It is highly improbable that a small home fixed generator will not handle your home load.
 However, it pays to be cautious.
-Once youâ€™ve decided the size and fuel type for your generator, do not forget to ensure that your new generator is a sine wave generator; as opposed to a square wave generator.
+Once youâ€™ve decided the size and fuel type for your generator, do not forget to ensure that your new generator is a sine wave generator instead of a square wave generator.

-This is important because a square wave generator will not be able to run your plasma TV, your computer and your microwave.
+This is important because a square wave generator will not run your plasma TV, your computer, and your microwave.